-Elderberry syrup has been around forever as a folk remedy, but it’s suddenly gained new popularity as a flu remedy.
+Elderberry syrup has been around for ages as a folk remedy, but it recently gained new popularity as a flu remedy.
 The question is, does it work?

-We asked Dr. Russell Greenfield, of Novant Health Integrative Medicine.
-He said while extract products like syrups, gummies, lozenges, pills or teas are no substitute for getting an annual flu shot, that there is evidence that elderberry products do indeed ease flu symptoms.
+While extract products like syrups, gummies, lozenges, pills or teas are no substitute for getting an annual flu shot, there is evidence that elderberry products do indeed ease flu symptoms.

-Studies indicate that “a good quality elderberry extract product might be quite effective in shortening the duration and the severity of symptoms associated with the flu if taken within the first 24 hours of symptoms,” Greenfield said.
+Studies indicate that a good-quality elderberry extract product might be effective in shortening the duration and the severity of symptoms associated with the flu if taken within the first 24 hours of symptoms.

-Greenfield said it’s important for patients to use some caution when buying herbal remedies such as elderberry products.
-For example, he said elderberry extract products can be unsafe if leaves, stems, unripe fruit or uncooked fruit are consumed and that ingesting those uncooked or improperly prepared can lead to vomiting and diarrhea.
+It’s important to use caution when buying herbal remedies such as elderberry products.
+Elderberry extract products can be unsafe if leaves, stems, unripe fruit or uncooked fruit are consumed and ingesting uncooked or improperly prepared can lead to vomiting and diarrhea.

-“I recommend using specific elderberry extract products that have been tested and where there has been adherence to good manufacturing practices,” he said.
-He recommends ConsumerLab.com for trusted information.
-While the site offers some free information, you need an annual $42 subscription to get more detailed information.
+Look for specific elderberry extract products that have been tested and that have adhered to stringent manufacturing practices.
+ConsumerLab.com is a good way to find this information.
+While the site offers some free information, you need an annual $42 subscription to get more details.

 Nothing new under the sun